juliocamarero/liferay-docs/develop/new-articles/recycle-bin/03-implementing-the-undo-functionality.markdown

 1. Add the Undo Tag
 2. Call the Action for Restoration
-3. Display the `liferay-ui:trash-undo` Tag
+3. Display the `liferay-trash:undo` Tag

 Go ahead and implement the Undo button and its related links!

 ## Step 1: Add the Undo Tag [](id=step-1-add-the-undo-tag)

-First, you must use the `liferay-ui:trash-undo` tag in your JSP.
-Then you need to set a portlet action URL and pass it to the `liferay-ui:trash-undo` tag.
+First, you must use the `liferay-trash:undo` tag in your JSP.
+Then you need to set a portlet action URL and pass it to the `liferay-trash:undo` tag.
 This maps the tag's *Undo* button to the portlet action that you'll implement in the next step.